MitchGoudkuil/frontend-applications/README.md

    * Possibility to add extra notes to a file.
    * Possibility to mark an input as "very important" to show that question before a next visit to the client.
    * Possibility to watch a file anonymously or to login if you have a higher rank to watch more detailed info about the client.

+### Second week

+* **Monday**
+   * Had a presentation from the people who could use an app like the one we are making.
+They told us about the way of working and the steps that need to be taken for someone to get removed from the household.
+   * Made a quick design of the form page and the menu that I want to make in combination with the router.
+   * Added sass to the project with npm.
+First read some documentation and after that implemented it.
+Its really easy to do in Vue.
+   * Set-up the menu from the design and im really happy with the way it looks, even though its not that important.
+Im really amazed about how easy the Vue router works.
+   * Started with the build-up of the risk indication page which was really easy now i'm used to work with the router.
+Added the tiles where the form inputs are going to be in.

+* **Tuesday**
+   * Continued the buildup of the risk indication page and made some minor adjustments to it.
+   * Connected the data.json file to the project and tried to import it on the page.
+Now the issue started that I never worked with a Json file before so I had no clue how to start.
+I got a lot of help from Tim who made a filter to show every category only once if there are doubles.
+I get what he is writing down in code but know that it is way to hard for me to do that myself.
+   * Tried to connect colors to the category tiles but failed.
+   * Updated the README with Monday and Tuesday.